An Offshore Accident Firm You Can Trust

 The National Transportation Safety Board has found that the use of cellphones and other mobile communication devices can slow response times, hinder performance, and increase attention lapses of those in safety-sensitive positions.
 All crew members are supposed to act as lookouts for potential accidents aboard ship.
 In two recent investigations, the NTSB determined that Coast Guard crew were engaged in texting or cell phone conversations unrelated to work at the time of two offshore collisions involving patrol boats that left 1 child dead and 10 injured.

 The casual use of a cell phone or wireless device by a co-worker or crew member before a serious offshore accident may reflect a lack of proper supervision or lack of attention to safety and may be evidence of negligence.
-The Coast Guard has said it now recognizes the hazard of distracted mariners and says other offshore employers should work to reduce preventable accidents.
+The Coast Guard has said it now recognizes the hazard of distracted mariners and says offshore employers should work to reduce preventable accidents.

-Contact a Texas Offshore Accident Lawyer for Help: (888) 493-1629
+Contact a Texas Offshore Accident Attorney for Help: (888) 493-1629

 At Arnold & Itkin, we are acquainted with your rights as an offshore worker.
 We have dedicated countless hours to studying laws such as the Jones Act and the Limitation of Liability Act so we can provide the best possible legal representation.
 If your family has lost a loved one because of an accident, our Texas offshore death law firm can help.
 We can fight for the funeral costs, lost wages, pain and suffering, and anything else that the death of your loved one caused.
 While we can't change what happened, we can fight for answers from those who could have.